pi-tv/pi-tv.github.io/_notes/arch-linux/arch-linux-mirror.md

 ## Make a mirror

 Arch repository contains almost all software I need.
-It's size is about 50GB+ of packages.
+Its size is about 50GB+ of packages.

 Script to make a local mirror: